-- F. The names of members who complete all components (i.e., Phase I and Phase II) of the 2023 Lieutenant to Captain Promotional Selection Process shall be placed on the 2023 Register of Eligibles in descending order of the weighted components of the 2023 Lieutenant to Captain Promotional Selection Process.
-The names of members with identical ratings shall be ordered based upon seniority (i.e.; beginning with the date promoted to Lieutenant). - G. Disciplinary action shall affect a member's eligibility for promotion to the position of Captain. - H. Unless otherwise authorized by the Chief of Police, the 2023 Register of Eligibles for the rank of Captain shall remain in effect for two years from the date the register is established. - I. Members who require clarification regarding this circular may contact the Testing and Assessment Branch by emailing mpd.testing@dc.gov.
+- F. The names of members who complete all components (i.e., Phase I and Phase II) of the 2023 Sergeant to Lieutenant Promotional Selection Process shall be placed on the 2023 Register of Eligibles in descending order of the weighted components of the 2023 Sergeant to Lieutenant Promotional Selection Process.
+The names of members with identical ratings shall be ordered based upon seniority (i.e.; beginning with the date promoted to Sergeant). - G. Disciplinary action shall affect a member's eligibility for promotion to the position of lieutenant in accordance with the Labor Agreement between the FOP/Metropolitan Police Department Labor Committee and the Metropolitan Police Department. - H. Unless otherwise authorized by the Chief of Police, the 2023 Register of Eligibles for the rank of Lieutenant shall remain in effect for two years from the date the register is established. - I. Members who require clarification regarding this circular may contact the Testing and Assessment Branch by emailing mpd.testing@dc.gov.